kunwar-11/Namste-react/theroy.md

 # 3- {TitleComponent()} and {<TitleComponent/>} and {<TitleComponent><TitleComponent/>}

 Everything are same here all of the code will do same thing i.e render the JSX on browser after all transpiling and conversion done by Babel

+# imp

+remember it is an react element which is a javascript object and render() function will convert it to HTML element and print it on screen

+// Talk is Cheap Show me the code

+# 1- Is JSX mandatory for React ?

+No, not at all, React can work and run perfectly without JSX.
+JSX is just a syntax, which looks like HTML, and make it easy to code React Application, behind the scene JSX is converted to React.createElement() by Babel and works the same after this.

+# 2- Is ES6 mandatory for React ?

+No, we ES6 is not mandatory for React, we can right React with ES5 syntax (i.e older versions of Javascript) too

+# 3- {TitleComponent} vs {<TitleComponent />} vs{<TitleComponent></TitleComponent>} in JSX ?

+All of them are a way of rendering Component

+-{TitleComponent}: This represents a value in the javascript.
+If there is a variable called TitleComponent then it will render the variable value in the page.

+- {<TitleComponent />}: This will return a React component in the page.
+  There is no children passed in the parameter.

+- {<TitleComponent></TitleComponent>}: This is another way of rendering React component just like the self closing one.
+This way is used when we are supposed to provide some children in the Component as well

+# 4- How can I write Comments in JSX ?

+We can write comment in JSX by putting // or /\* \*/ inside a curly braces {}

+# 5- What is <React.Fragment></React.Fragment> or <></> ?

+React.Fragment or <></> is generally used to wrap the elements.
+React only allows to return only one component.
+So if we want to return multiple components then we use Fragment to wrap those elements.
+IT is better to use Fragments instead of div because fragments doesn’t add another node in DOM.

+# 6- What is Virtual DOM ?

+Virtual DOM is a lightweight copy of an actual DOM.
+It is used by react to optimize the performance of the app by only changing the nodes which are necessary in actual DOM instead of rerendering the whole DOM.
+So when there is a chance in any node it done in the virtual DOM and then it compared with Real DOM and only those part/node are updated in DOM which are changed

+# 7- Why do we need keys in React ?
+When do we need keys in React ?

+We need keys in React so that React can identify the individual elements in the DOM.
+Whenever there is any change the in nodes like if any node is inserted, deleted or modified, React can identify the individual node/nodes from the keys and make minimal and efficient changes in the DOM.
+So adding keys increases the performance of React rendering so it is recommended to give keys to all the elements.
+So if there a multple component rendered from an Array and there is no key and some component is added in between or start or modified then react will not be able to find which element is modified or added hence it will re-render all component, but if there is a key then it will only render / re-render the component added/ component updated not all the components

+# 8- Can we use index as keys in React ?

+It is not recommended to use index as keys in React but we can use the index as keys.
+The issue with it is that if we give index as keys then the performance of the app may suffer.
+So even though we can use index as keys but it is not recommended to do so.

+# 9- What are props in React?

+Props (properties) are the variable of functions which we pass from a parent to a child component in React.
+Props are the means of passing data from one component to another.

+# 10- What is a config driven UI?

+Config driven UI means that we are controlling our UI based on the data which might come from backend APIs or somewhere else.
+So we render component based on the config data.